DavidWilson-Brown/311_wk3_day1_db_select/README.md

 1. Select all fields from users where the city equals Chicago

+  SELECT city FROM users WHERE city LIKE 'Chicago';

 2. Select the "state" field for users with a first name of "Glory"

+  SELECT state FROM users WHERE first_name LIKE 'Glory';

 3. Select all fields from users whose phone1 starts with "773"

+  SELECT * FROM users WHERE phone1 LIKE '773%'

 ## Query Responses

 1.
   * How many rows were returned:
+      7
   * First name of the first user:
+      Mitsue

 2.
   * How many rows were returned:
+      2
   * What states do they live in:
+      Maryland and Texas

 3.
   * How many rows were returned:
+      6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.

 * Do you think it would be easier or harder to search through this data manually or using SQL?
+    It would be harder to search through this data manually.

 * What about when the dataset gets larger?
+    When the data set increases in size, the MySQL Workbench is a really useful tool.